go-gitea/gitea/docs/content/doc/installation/with-docker.en-us.md

 * `USER_UID`: **1000**: The UID (Unix user ID) of the user that runs Gitea within the container.
 Match this to the UID of the owner of the `/data` volume if using host volumes (this is not necessary with named volumes).
 * `USER_GID`: **1000**: The GID (Unix group ID) of the user that runs Gitea within the container.
 Match this to the GID of the owner of the `/data` volume if using host volumes (this is not necessary with named volumes).

+Any other configuration value can be set using environment variables of the form: `GITEA__SECTION_NAME__KEY_NAME`.
+See the `environment-to-ini` command for more information.

 # Customization

 Customization files described [here](https://docs.gitea.io/en-us/customizing-gitea/) should